zowe/zowe-cli/README.md

 **Tips:**
 - When necessary, you can run the install command again to update dependencies changed in `package.json`.
 - The source for the native daemon binary is not included in the `zowe-v2-lts` branch.
-If you need to build the daemon, copy the `zowex` folder from the main branch: `git restore --source=master zowex`
+If you need to build the daemon, copy the `zowex` folder from the main branch by using the command `git restore --source=master zowex`.

 <br/>